hayden-blair/quest/README.md

 orchestrating them from lightweight Lambdas is a sensible division of labor rather than an added burden.
 The `part_4/README.md` documents exactly what must exist on the Databricks side for the pipeline to run.

+### Deployment scope: this is not a single-command deployment

+To be explicit: this submission does **not** stand up the entire architecture from one `terraform apply`.
+The Terraform in `part_4/` provisions the AWS side of the pipeline (Lambdas, IAM, SQS, the S3 notification, and the schedule), but the following are set up outside that run:

+- The two Databricks Jobs are created from the definitions in `part_4/databricks_jobs/`, and their numeric IDs are then hand-entered into `terraform.tfvars`.
+(The jobs reference the notebooks directly from the public Git repository, so there is no manual notebook-import step.)
+- The Databricks-to-S3 access (so the jobs can read and write the bucket) is configured in the workspace.
+- The Databricks token is generated in the workspace and placed into Secrets Manager via the CLI.

+So the deployable unit here is the AWS orchestration layer, against an already-provisioned Databricks workspace.
+The section below describes what it would take to close the gap toward a genuinely one-command deployment, and why part of that gap is inherent rather than incidental.

+## Path to one-click deployment

+Bringing this closer to a single-command deploy is a realistic and worthwhile next step.
+It breaks into three pieces, roughly in order of effort:

+**1. Parameterize the notebooks.** The notebooks currently carry configuration (bucket name, key prefixes) inline.
+Exposing these as `dbutils.widgets` parameters would let the job definitions pass values in at runtime, so the same notebooks work across environments without edits.
+This is the prerequisite for treating the whole project as one parameterized, environment-agnostic deployable unit.

+**2. Deploy the notebooks and jobs as code with Declarative Automation Bundles.** Databricks' bundle tooling (Declarative Automation Bundles, formerly Databricks Asset Bundles) describes notebooks and jobs as source files deployed together as one unit.
+The job definitions already exist as YAML in `part_4/databricks_jobs/`, which is most of the way to bundle resource definitions; moving existing jobs into a bundle is a documented migration path.
+A bundle (`databricks.yml`) would deploy both the notebooks and the jobs to the workspace from source with `databricks bundle deploy`.
+That removes the manual "create the jobs, copy their IDs into tfvars" step, the job identities would flow from the bundle rather than being hand-entered.
+This is the single highest-leverage change.

+**3. Manage Databricks-to-S3 connectivity with the Databricks Terraform provider.** The Databricks provider can manage the workspace-side access objects Unity Catalog uses for S3: a `databricks_storage_credential` (wrapping the AWS IAM role that grants bucket access) and a `databricks_external_location` (binding that credential to the bucket path).
+Both are first-class Terraform resources, so folding this into the Terraform run would remove the manual access-configuration step.
+On older, non-Unity-Catalog workspaces the equivalent is an instance profile attached to the cluster.

+### Why full one-click is a larger claim than it appears

+Even with all three in place, "one command from nothing" runs into an inherent
+boundary: the Databricks **workspace itself** must already exist, with cross-account trust established between Databricks and this AWS account.
+Provisioning a workspace and its AWS cross-account role is a one-time, heavier-weight operation (and on many teams a governed, centrally-owned one), not something typically bundled into an application pipeline's deploy.

+So the honest target is **one command deploys the full pipeline into an existing, connected Databricks workspace**, chaining a `databricks bundle deploy` (notebooks, jobs, connectivity) with a `terraform apply` (AWS orchestration), ideally behind a single wrapper script or CI job.
+That is an achievable and clean end state.
+"One command including standing up the workspace from zero" is a different and much larger scope, and conflating the two would overstate what any compact submission realistically delivers.

 ## Access to the data